SaltyGoo/saltygoo.github.io/pages/BaldurHex/21-Seawatcher.md

 <span class="blacktitle"> Feature B - Sirine Cove</span>

 Sil, the sirine matriarch, and her coven have settled in a tidal cave by the beach.
-They will hunt humanoids if they do not give them a reason not too.
+They will hunt humanoids if they do not give them a reason not to.

 ---

 <span class="blacktitle"> Feature C - Black Alaric's Cave</span>

-The famed pirate Black Alaric has hid his treasure in this heavily trapped cave garded by golems.
+The famed pirate Black Alaric has hid his treasure in this heavily trapped cave guarded by golems.

 ---